jcadams1987/CommTL/README.md

-# CommTL
+# CommsTL
-CommTL – A real-time translation tool for software platforms that enables leaders to communicate seamlessly with multilingual teams.
+CommsTL – A real-time translation tool for software platforms that enables leaders to communicate seamlessly with multilingual teams.
 Automatically translates and relays messages in the selected target language, improving coordination and teamwork across language barriers.